-Remove any plant matter from your gear and leave it at the site (the river or lake bank) or put it in the rubbish.
+Remove any plant matter from your gear and leave it at the river or lake bank or put it in the rubbish.
 Don't wash plant material down any drain.

 Clean any gear that has been in contact with the water, including boots, fishing gear, your boat or trailer.

-Clean with a mix of 10% dishwashing detergent or 2% bleach with water, or hot water.
-Ensure you follow manufacturer’s instructions and choose the right method for your gear.
-See the MPI website for more detail about cleaning options.
+Use a mix of 10% dishwashing detergent or 2% bleach with water, or use hot water.
+See the MPI website for more detail about cleaning options for your gear.

-Pay special attention to any areas where freshwater pests may be hiding, such as jet units, bilge pumps, outboard motor cooling systems, anchor recesses, wheel arches and trailers.
+Carefully check areas where freshwater pests could hide, such as jet units, bilge pumps, outboard motor cooling systems, anchor recesses, wheel arches and trailers.

 Dry your gear, if you can, because moisture helps these weeds and pests survive